crafthpc/craft/README.md

   `LOCAL_INC_DIRS` variable in the Makefile to point the compiler to it (using `-I`).

 You will also need a reasonably recent (4.x) version of gcc.
 The build has been tested with gcc version 4.6.2 and 4.9.3.

-I have provided a rudimentary Bash build/installation script (`build.sh`) that will acquire dependencies and build everything; it should work as long as the system Boost headers are compatible (this is to save space in the common case).
-This script will also create a Bash environment script (`env-setup.sh`) that you should source every time you want to run CRAFT (or you could put it in your Bash profile).

-To build CRAFT manually (or to re-build later), use the `make` command in the root directory.
-If you build manually, you will need to add the `$PLATFORM` folder created by the build process to `PATH` and `LD_LIBRARY_PATH`.
+To build CRAFT manually once the dependencies are in place, use the `make` command in the root directory.
+You will also need to add the `$PLATFORM` folder created by the build process to `PATH` and `LD_LIBRARY_PATH`.
 I recommend writing a shell script to set `PLATFORM`, `DYNINST_ROOT`, `PATH`, and `LD_LIBRARY_PATH`.